Shreeramghimire/Salmon-Statistics/README.md

 While individual probabilities tell the chance of a single outcome, the CDF gives the accumulated (running total) probability up to a certain point.
 The output is always between 0 and 1.

+## One-Tailed Test Vs. Two-Tailed Test
+### One-Tailed Test (The "Is it better?"
+Test)
+One uses a one-tailed test when the research question is: "Is the new treatment strictly better (or strictly worse) than the old one?"

+It is assumed to be completely confident that the effect cannot go in the opposite direction, or we simply don't care about the opposite direction.
+We pile your entire 5% alpha into just one tail of the distribution.
+1. The Hypothesis: H0: New ≤ Old Vs. H1: New > Old (This is a "greater than" test)
+2. Where does the rejection region go? : The entire 5% (α = 0.05) is put in the right tail only.
+3. Confidence Interval: Crucially, a one-tail test gives us a one-sided confidence bound.
+Instead of ±, we get either:
+a.
+An upper bound: $\bar{x} + t_{0.05} \times SE$

+5.